Metropolitan Borough of Poplar: Borough seal

 The borough had no coat of arms, using instead a seal originally designed for the Poplar District Board of Works, its predecessor, created by the Metropolis Management Act 1855.
 The seal depicted the emblems of the three parish vestries merged into the board.

 The top shield was the seal of Poplar Vestry, and showed the 'Hibbert Gate' of the old West India Docks, with a sailing ship on top of the shield.
 A similar representation of the gate and ship formed the head of the vestry's civic mace, which was used by the board of works and borough council until 1965.
 The model ship from atop the gate, which was demolished in 1932, was placed by the borough council in Poplar Recreation Ground and Poplar Library before it collapsed.

-The shield on the left was the seal of Bow Vestry, and showed a bridge between two bows.
+The shield on the left was the seal of Bow Vestry and showed a bridge between two bows.
 This represented the bow-shaped bridge over the River Lea.

 The shield on the right was the seal of Bromley St Leonard Vestry, and depicts the saint dressed as a bishop.

-There remain a number of street signs which have been preserved with the name of the former borough.
+There remain several street signs which have been preserved with the name of the former borough.

 Politics

-Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; however the parishes of Poplar District Board of Works did not exceed this number so were not divided into wards.
+Under the Metropolis Management Act 1855, any parish that exceeded 2,000 ratepayers was to be divided into wards; however, the parishes of the Poplar District Board of Works did not exceed this number, so they were not divided into wards.

-In 1880 the population had increased enough for the parish of All Saints Poplar to be divided into three wards (electing vestrymen): South (27), East (27) and West (30).
+In 1880, the population had increased enough for the parish of All Saints Poplar to be divided into three wards (electing vestrymen): South (27), East (27) and West (30).

-In 1885 the population had increased enough for the parish of Bromley St Leonard to also be divided into three wards (electing vestrymen): West (39), East (36) and South (33).
+In 1885, the population had increased sufficiently for the parish of Bromley St Leonard to be divided into three wards (electing vestrymen): West (39), East (36), and South (33).

-In 1894 the population had increased enough for the parish of St Mary Stratford Bow to be divided into four wards (electing vestrymen): No. 1 (15), No. 2 (15), No. 3 (36) and No. 4 (18).

-In 1894 as its population had increased the parish of All Saints Poplar was re-divided into four wards (electing vestrymen): Cubitt Town (15), Millwall (15), Blackwall (24) and West India Dock (30).
+In 1894, the population had increased enough for the parish of St Mary Stratford Bow to be divided into four wards (electing vestrymen): No. 1 (15), No. 2 (15), No. 3 (36), and No. 4 (18), while the parish of All Saints Poplar was similarly re-divided into four wards (electing vestrymen): Cubitt Town (15), Millwall (15), Blackwall (24), and West India Dock (30).

-The metropolitan borough was divided into fourteen wards for elections: Bow Central, Bow North, Bow South, Bow West, Bromley Central, Bromley North East, Bromley North West, Bromley South East, Bromley South West, Cubitt Town, Millwall, Poplar East, Poplar North West and Poplar West.
+The metropolitan borough was divided into fourteen wards for elections: Bow Central, Bow North, Bow South, Bow West, Bromley Central, Bromley Northeast, Bromley Northwest, Bromley Southeast, Bromley Southwest, Cubitt Town, Millwall, Poplar East, Poplar Northwest and Poplar West.